fderepas/unix_memo/markdown/ollama.md

 ollama pull deepseek-r1:70b
 ollama pull gpt-oss:120b
 ```
-Now we can run the model on a Mac Stuio with 120G of unified memory:
+Now we can run the model on a Mac Studio with 120G of unified memory:
 ```
 ollama run gpt-oss:120b
 ```